 Top the glass with club soda until almost full.
 Keep some space for ice cubes and garnishing.

 Add a few ice cubes.
-Garnish the drink with more blueberries, mint sprig, and lime slices or wedges.
+Garnish the drink with extra blueberries, mint sprig, and lime slices or lime wedges.
 Serve immediately.

 Frequently Asked Questions

-Mojito pitchers are the lifesavers if you’re throwing a party.
+Mojito pitchers are lifesavers if you’re throwing a party.
 To make the pitcher, scale the recipe as required.
 Muddle the blueberries, mint leaves, sugar, and lime juice in a pitcher.
+You can also muddle them in a food processor.
 If you plan on serving it right away, then stir in the rum, add ice cubes and top with club soda and serve immediately.

 If you plan to serve it later, then refrigerate the pitcher until the serving time (max 2 hours) Add the rum, ice cubes, and club soda when ready to serve.

 Traditionally, white rum is used to make Mojito.
 Use any good quality and reasonably priced white rum to make this drink.
-I mostly use Bacardi Carta Blanca but Appleton or Havana Club Añejo Blanco are also great.
+I mostly use Bacardi Carta Blanca to make this white rum cocktail but Appleton or Havana Club Añejo Blanco are also great.

 The flavor of freshly squeezed lime juice is unmatched.
 So unless there is some real reason for not using it, I do not recommend using store-bought bottled lime juice.